 The reserves policy is overseen by the Finance Committee and reviewed periodically.
-It is informed by Charity Commission guidance, in particular that there should be an integrated approach to reserves that takes account of key risks.
-Income-related risks are relatively low as our statutory basis and members' strong record of paying on time means that income is fairly predictable.
+It is informed by Charity Commission guidance, that there should be an integrated approach to reserves that takes account of key risks.
+Income-related risks are relatively low as our statutory basis and members' strong record of paying on time means that income is predictable.
 Financial planning allows for proactive management of risks within planned operating expenditure.
-The reserves policy recognises a number of key risks that could potentially impact reserves requirements: a sudden increase in cases; a significant business interruption event; an unexpected increase in financial commitments such as pensions; and exceptional judicial review costs.
+The reserves policy recognises a few key risks that could potentially impact reserves requirements: a sudden increase in cases; a significant business interruption event; an unexpected increase in financial commitments such as pensions or employers' national insurance contributions; and exceptional judicial review costs.